hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/authorization/2-setting-output-permissions.md

 ## Test the user role with a new build

-As we've made modifications to our metadata, we'll need to create a new build.
+As we've made modifications to our metadata, we'll need to create a new build if not using watch mode.
 Like before, run the following to create a new build:

 ```bash
 hasura3 build create -d "Set type permissions for users"